euclidianAce/lmenu/README.md

 ```

-Which should produce the following menu, controlled by the arrow keys and enter
+Which should produce the following menu, controlled by the arrow keys (or j and k for vim users) and enter
 ```
 ->This is an option
   Option 2
   :)
 ```

-# Examples
-Right now, I use it in some of my utility scripts for convenient menus.
+More examples can be found in the examples directory of this repository.